PeterPlucinski/peterplucinski.github.io/_posts/2017-04-01-a-layered-architecture-approach-to-laravel-applications.md

 [Maintain Slim PHP MVC Frameworks with a Layered Structure](https://www.toptal.com/php/maintain-slim-php-mvc-frameworks-with-a-layered-structure)

-A brief summary of the main points made by Elvira:
+A brief summary of the main points:

 - Why Active Record implementations like Laravel's Eloquent violate the Single Responsibility Principle of SOLID
 - Keeping controllers thin - a controller should only accept a request and return a response.
 It shouldn't contain buisness logic or data layer knowledge